RainZhao01/2350_project/report.md

 # when pull the repository:
 # git pull origin <your branch name>
 # when push the repository:
-# git push origin <your branch name>)
+# git push origin <your branch name>

-## John List of chosen APIs and why you chose them
+## List of chosen APIs and why you chose them
 We chose the Tasty API because it meets our requirements of the features that our application offers.
 The Tasty API allows us to generate recipes and nutritional facts.
 Based off of those, we will be able to manipulate that data into a readable format for the user.
 Tasty also has a large database of recipes, ensuring we meet the needs of the wide population while taking account of different dietary restrictions.
 The nutritional values from the generated recipes is what our feature two needs; Which is to calculate the calories and macros to achieve a balanced diet and weight goals.
 As for the third, the app will compare the recipe's ingredients to the user's.
 The Exercise API was chosen for similar reasons as it goes hand in hand with the Tasty API, and has a large database.
 Lining up the goals for the user will generate a dedicated workout plan tailored to different users and their goals, so that a middle aged woman and a young man have different workouts.

-## Ryan Planned features per each API (in detail - 3 features per each API, 6 features minimum)
+## Planned features per each API (in detail - 3 features per each API, 6 features minimum)

 Tasty Api: